xaviervalarino/portfolio/src/case-studies/gears-dashboard.md

 ![Sketching out how user goals would relate to their networks](../assets/img/GEARS-dashboard-lifecycle.jpeg)
 </div>

-The primary use of the dashboard was at to, all at once, give a birds eye view of the network while giving the administrator a way to effortlessly drill down into problematic devices.
+The primary use of the dashboard was to, all at once, give a bird's eye view of the network while giving the administrator a way to effortlessly drill down into problematic devices.
 I wanted to make sure that these actions remained prominent, while giving enough visual affordance to the chart configuration features.